To decide which type of insurance adviser you need you should identify the risks to your business.

 - An insurance broker for general and commercial risks, such as motor insurance and employers' liability insurance.

 Some insurance organisations offer both IFA and broker services but if your adviser does not deal with a particular type of insurance they should be able to direct you to an alternative provider.
-See how to choose an insurance broker and how to choose an independent financial adviser.
+See how to choose an independent financial adviser.

 Insurance brokers, advisers and other insurance intermediaries are regulated by the Financial Conduct Authority (FCA) and you should make sure that your adviser has FCA authorisation.
 Check that an insurance broker is regulated by the FCA.